Equivariant slices for symplectic cones: Introduction

 \subsection{Conventions}

-We will work with varieties or formal schemes over $\bC$.
-Thus, $\bA^n = \bC^n$ is affine space.
+We will work with varieties or formal schemes over $\bC$ (so $\bA^n=\bC^n$).
+When we take a product of formal schemes, we always mean the formal scheme obtained by completing the corresponding tensor product of rings of functions, i.e., $\Spf A \times \Spf B = \Spf (A \hat \otimes B)$, where if $A$ is given the $I$-adic topology and $B$ the $J$-adic topology (for $I \subseteq A$ and $J \subseteq B$ ideals) then $A \hat \otimes B$ is the completion of $A \otimes B$ in the $(I+J)$-adic topology.
 When we say a $\bC^\times$-variety (or formal scheme), we mean a variety (or formal scheme) equipped with a $\bC^\times$-action.
 For an affine variety, this just means that the algebra of functions is $\bZ$-graded.
 When we say a $\bC^\times$-Poisson variety (or formal scheme), we mean one equipped with a $\bC^\times$-action and a Poisson structure homogeneous for this action.
 A $\bC^\times$-Poisson (iso)morphism is a $\bC^\times$-equivariant Poisson (iso)morphism.
 When $f$ is a homogeneous element of a $\bZ$-graded algebra, then $|f|$ will denote its degree.